 Sandwich principle.
-Total duration of assay: 18 minutes.
+Total duration of assay: 9 minutes.

-- 1st incubation: Antigen in the sample (30 μL), a biotinylated monoclonal cardiac troponin T-specific antibody, and a monoclonal cardiac troponin T-specific antibody labeled with a ruthenium complexa) react to form a sandwich complex. - 2nd incubation: After addition of streptavidin-coated microparticles, the complex becomes bound to the solid phase via interaction of biotin and streptavidin.
+- 1st incubation: 50 μL of sample, a biotinylated monoclonal cardiac troponin T-specific antibody, and a monoclonal cardiac troponin T-specific antibody labeled with a ruthenium complex^{a)} react to form a sandwich complex. - 2nd incubation: After addition of streptavidin-coated microparticles, the complex becomes bound to the solid phase via interaction of biotin and streptavidin.